After a query is submitted in the Events view, the Events panel opens with a list of sequential events. The events listed here meet two conditions:

 - To go to a specific page, type a page number in the page number field .

-Expand Truncated Text Entries in the Text Analysis Panel
+Expand Truncated Text Entries in the Text Tab

-A reconstruction of a network event in the Text Analysis panel may include requests and responses of many hundred thousands of characters and scrolling through a long entry of more than 6000 characters that is not of interest can waste time.
-To improve the experience for analysts, all text entries that have more than 6000 characters are truncated to show only the first 2000 characters.
-This example shows an entry that has more than 2000 characters and a message in the header indicates the percentage of total characters that is being displayed.
+A reconstruction of a network event in the Text tab may include requests and responses of many hundred thousands of characters, and scrolling through a long entry that is not of interest can waste time.
+To save time, text entries that have more than 6000 characters are truncated to show only the first 2000 characters.
+This example shows an entry that has more than 2000 characters, and a message in the header indicates the percentage of total characters that is being displayed.

-If you search for metadata seen in the Event Meta panel while text is truncated in the Text Analysis panel, the truncated text is searched.
+If you search for metadata seen in the Event Meta panel while text is truncated in the Text tab, the truncated text is searched.
 If the metadata exists inside hidden text, the text entry expands to reveal the text with the found metadata.

-Perform URL and Base64 Encoding and Decoding in the Text Analysis Panel
+Perform URL and Base64 Encoding and Decoding in the Text Tab

-To perform encoding and decoding in the Text Analysis panel:
+To perform encoding and decoding in the Text tab:

-- In the Event Analysis view, go to the Text Analysis panel of a session that contains encoded or decoded content.
+- In the Events view, go to the Text reconstruction of a session that contains encoded or decoded content.